 Okra is a flowering plant that is completely edible and very popular in the Southern States.
 In my Arabic culture, we also grew up eating Okra in recipes like this Lebanese style Okra Stew (which we call bamia/bamya in Arabic).

-How do you make this stew recipe?
+How to make okra stew

 - Soften the garlic, onion and cilantro.